-11 Clothes Storage Ideas to Transform Your Closet
+11 Storage Ideas That Will Transform Your Closet

 Keeping your clothing and accessories organized and tidy can be a daunting task, but living with a messy closet can cost you time and added stress with unnecessary clutter.
 With one afternoon and a few of these storage ideas, you can turn an overstuffed mess into an organized functional closet!

-First, free up space by going through your wardrobe and removing items you no longer wear, no longer fit, or are no longer your style.
+Go through your wardrobe and remove items you no longer wear, no longer fit, or are no longer your style.
 If you have trouble saying goodbye, remember your clothes can find a new home by donating, selling and handing-down to friends and family.
 Next, set aside clothing you can store seasonally and rotate in as the seasons change.
-These are 15 things you should think twice about donating.

 Clothing Storage Solutions: Turn Your Hangers